-B.1 Examinee should be able to apply all the laws of kinematics and dynamics in order to interpret, analyze and describe rotational motion of an extended rigid object about a fixed axis in different arrangements and situations.
+- B.1 Examinee should be able to apply all the laws of kinematics and dynamics to interpret, analyze and describe rotational motion of an extended rigid object about a fixed axis in different arrangements and situations.
 This section may include:

-- 1. Rotational Motion Kinematics Quantities
+- 1. Rotational Kinematics

-- 2. Moment of Inertia.
+- 2. Moment of Inertia

-- 3. Torque.
+- 3. Torque

+- 4. Angular Momentum

-- 4. Newton's Second Law for Rotation and Static Equilibrium.
+- 5. Newton's Second Law for Rotation

+- 6. Circular Motion

+- 7. Static Equilibrium

-B.2 Examinee should be able to relate the work done by a torque or multiple torques on a given system to the changes in that system total angular energy and use the law of conservation of angular energy to describe, analyze and solve problems that are difficult to analyze using Newton's Laws of Motion.
+- B.2 Examinee should be able to relate the work done by torque(s) on a given system to the changes in that system total angular energy and use the law of conservation of angular energy to describe, analyze and solve problems that are difficult to analyze using Newton's Laws of Motion.
 This section may include:

+- 1. Rotational Work

+- 2. Rotational Energy

+- 3. Simple Machines